PaulLemaron/Patients_Blood_Test_Analysis_Using_Power_BI/README.md

         )
     )
     ```
-    **Purpose:** Compares the `Avg Hemoglobin` with the `Target HB` to indicate whether the average is "Above Target," "Below Target," or "On Target".
+    Purpose: Compares the `Avg Hemoglobin` with the `Target HB` to indicate whether the average is "Above Target," "Below Target," or "On Target".

-*   **`Difference from Target HB`**
+   `Difference from Target HB`
     ```DAX
     Difference from Target HB = [Avg Hemoglobin] - [Target HB]
     ```
-    **Purpose:** Calculates the **numerical difference** between the average hemoglobin and the target hemoglobin, providing a quantifiable deviation.
+    Purpose: Calculates the numerical difference between the average hemoglobin and the target hemoglobin, providing a quantifiable deviation.

 ## Dataset

-The project utilizes a **Healthcare Analytics Dashboard dataset** containing patient blood test data.
+The project utilizes a Healthcare Analytics Dashboard dataset containing patient blood test data.

 ## Technologies Used

-*   **Power BI Desktop**: For data modeling, DAX formula creation, and dashboard visualization.
+   Power BI Desktop: For data modeling, DAX formula creation, and dashboard visualization.

 ## How to Use

-1.  **Clone this repository** to your local machine.
+1. Clone this repository to your local machine.
-2.  **Open the Power BI file (`.pbix`)** in Power BI Desktop.
+2. Open the Power BI file (`.pbix`) in Power BI Desktop.
-3.  **Explore the interactive dashboard** by utilizing the various filters and slicers provided for Gender, Age Group, Hemoglobin Range, and Glucose Range.
+3. Explore the interactive dashboard by utilizing the various filters and slicers provided for Gender, Age Group, Hemoglobin Range, and Glucose Range.
-4.  **Analyze key insights** presented through card visuals, charts, and tables to understand patient health status and identify areas of concern.
+4. Analyze key insights presented through card visuals, charts, and tables to understand patient health status and identify areas of concern.

 ---
 ```